astronomer/airflow-scheduling-tutorial/README.md

 # airflow-scheduling-tutorial

 This repo contains an example Airflow project for implementing custom timetables with Airflow 2.2.
-A full guide walking through the timetables concept will be published shortly.
+A full guide walking through the timetables concept can be found [here](https://www.astronomer.io/guides/scheduling-in-airflow).

 There are two example timetables in the `plugins/` directory of this repo: